santifinland/metro/metro-sim/Readme.md

 # Metro simulator

-Actor based metro monte carlo simulator with people, trains, platforms and stations.
+Actor based metro Monte Carlo simulator with people, trains, platforms and stations.

 An extra actor for gathering and communicating metrics to user interface exists.

 The following fluxes are simulated:

 ## Person
-A person is given a path through the metro network.
+A person is given a path to be followed through the metro network.
+This path starts and ends in a station.

+The person requests to enter the assigned start station.

+Once the station grants the access to the person, the person request access to the next node.

+If the next node is a platform, the person request access to that platform.

-The person enters into a platform of a given station, waits for a train to enter the platform, and enters the train when a train arrives to the platform.
+Once the platform grants access to the person, the person enters into the platform of a given station, waits for a train to enter the platform, and enters the train when a train arrives to the platform.